This 15-minute baked white fish dinner recipe is easy to make and always a crowd-pleaser. Ideal for any mild white fish!

 My family loves seafood so when my husband recently requested white fish for dinner, I was happy to oblige.

-What is whitefish?
+What type of fish is whitefish?

 Whitefish is not a specific fish but more of a type of fish that is mild in flavor and low in fat and is typically inexpensive.